Image Permissions and Downloading

 No prior request is necessary, but the JCB would appreciate knowing about your publication.

-Not rarely, publishing houses, journals and editors require that authors provide a written permission for image use.
+Publishing houses, journals, and editors often require that authors provide a written letter of permission for image use.
 If that is the case, please send us an email and we will process your request.
-In return, we kindly ask the requester to send us a copy of the published work.
+In return, we kindly ask you to send us a copy of the published work.

 We would deeply appreciate if anyone using items from JCB's digital collections would send a complimentary copy of their final published work to: